 - Oil Filter: Always change the oil filter whenever you change the oil.
 Personally, I prefer the OEM filter, but if other quality options are available for cheaper, they are equally good choices:

 - Kawasaki OEM Oil Filter - 16097-0002 / 16097-0004 / 16097-0008...: This is Kawasaki's OEM option.
 It should be your first choice, as long as the price is right.
 Any of the part numbers above are the same item.
 Simply choose the one with the cheapest price.
 The link above should show you all the options available ordered from the cheapest offer up.

 K&N KN-303 Motorcycle/Powersports High Performance Oil Filter: A quality aftermarket filter.
-No better than OEM, but if it's cheaper than OEM it's a good option.
+No better or worse than OEM, but if it's cheaper than OEM it's a good option.

 Tools & Supplies

 - Rear Stand: To keep the bike upright and easy to work on.
 A must have for any sportbike owner.
-I like this Speedmetal model since it's reasonably price, aluminum (doesn't rust) and a single piece (so it doesn't flex).
-It's the nicest stand I've tried.
+I used a Speedmetal Stand when documenting the DIY, but any stand will do.

 - (Oil Drip Tray): To keep the floor free of oil stains.
 No matter how careful you promise you will be, you'll always end up splashing everywhere.

 - 65/14 Oil Filter Tool: 65 is the diameter, and 14 the number of flutes.
-This is the right oil filter cap wrench for the Kawasaki OEM Oil filter.
+The model linked is the right oil filter cap wrench for the Kawasaki OEM Oil filter.

-- Ratchet: Both 1/4 and 3/8 square drive are the sizes worth using in a job like this.
-An extension is also useful to have on hand.
+- Ratchet: Both 1/4" and 3/8" square drive are the sizes worth using in a job like this.
+An extension set is also useful to have on hand.